jimbo8098/windows-docker-role/README.md

 Role Variables
 --------------

-- `reboots_allowed`: Allow the server to be rebooted following the Docker install.
-Reboots are done during the installation of PowerShell (if the reboot sets the reboot required variable) and the docker installation if the DSC module reports a change.
-You'd likely want to leave this on unless you're in a production environment.
-Defaults to false.
 - `setup_firewall_rules`: Open all Docker ports using the defined `docker.firewallprofile` profile.
 Defaults to false.
 - `nuget_minimum_version`: The minimum desired version of NuGet to install.
 Defaults to 2.8.5.201 which is required for the tasks to run.
 - `expected_nuget_minimum_version`: The minimum versionof NuGet required for the tasks to run.
 Placed here in case something is updated and this version changes.
 Defaults to 2.8.5.201 which is the current requirement.